 Dr. Christine D. Holmes is an adjunct lecturer at the Columbia School of Social Work and has enjoyed working with the Online Campus since 2018.
 Her areas of interest bridge aging and international social work.
 Christine is the founder and counselor of Hand in Hand Caregiver Counseling, supporting long-distance caregivers through elder care and bereavement.
 She is also an ASA RISE Fellow for the American Society on Aging for leadership development with other BIPOC professionals in aging.

-Christine has served internationally as Visiting Faculty for The Banyan Academy of Leadership in Mental Health, an academic institution of The Banyan, a mental health and homelessness NGO in Chennai, India.
-Her work included developing a homeless shelter operations manual and a diploma course for homeless shelter coordinators.
-Christine also led a research team to develop a book on the history of colonial psychiatry in Kerala, India.
-Previously, she worked in Cambodia as a Regional Teacher Trainer for the Peace Corps, and an advisor to the Harpswell Foundation, the Youth with Disabilities Foundation for Education and Employment, and the Royal University of Phnom Penh.
+Christine has served internationally in various capacities, including her role as a course facilitator for the Young Southeast Asian Leaders Initiative in Jakarta, Indonesia.
+Previously, she was Visiting Faculty for The Banyan Academy of Leadership in Mental Health, an academic institution of The Banyan, a mental health and homelessness NGO in Chennai, India.
+She developed an operations manual and a diploma course for homeless shelter coordinators and led research on the history of colonial psychiatry in Kerala, India.
+Christine also worked in Cambodia as a Regional Teacher Trainer for the Peace Corps and an advisor to local NGOs and academic programs.

-Christine’s clinical practice began at a diversion program of The New York Foundling where she delivered Functional Family Therapy in the South Bronx.
-Christine went on to support families as a case manager in D.C.’s juvenile justice system, the Department of Youth Rehabilitation Services.
-Christine discovered her passion for family caregiving while managing adult guardianship cases at the D.C.
+Christine’s clinical practice began at The New York Foundling where she delivered Functional Family Therapy in the South Bronx before supporting families in D.C.’s juvenile justice system as a case manager for the Department of Youth Rehabilitation Services.
+Christine discovered her passion for family caregiving as a case manager for the D.C.
 Superior Court’s Guardianship Assistance Program.
-Afterward, she provided distance-counseling to adult child and spousal caregivers of persons with Alzheimer’s Disease and Related Dementias for the NYU Caregiver Intervention study.
+Afterward, she provided distance-counseling to caregivers of parents living with Alzheimer’s Disease and Related Dementias for the NYU Caregiver Intervention study.